SionBrown/PLAsTiCC-Astronomical-Classification/ExploritoryDataAnalysis.md

 ## Time Series Analysis

-To explore the ﬂux time series ﬁgure 2 shows a scatter plot of the observed ﬂux values for each passband at the the time they were observed.
+To explore the ﬂux time series ﬁgure 2 shows a scatter plot of the observed ﬂux values for each passband at the time they were observed.

 ![Frequency distribution of target classes for galactic and extragalactic objects \label{img1}](https://github.com/SionBrown/PLAsTiCC-Astronomical-Classification/blob/master/scatterPlot.PNG?raw=true)